Stochastic differential equations for infinite particle systems of jump type with long range interactions: Abstract

 \section{Abstract}

-Infinite dimensional stochastic differential equations (ISDEs) describing systems with an infinte number of particles are considered.
-Each paticles undergo L\'evy process, and interaction between particles is given by long range interaction poteintial, which is not necessary of Ruelle's class but also logarthmic.
-We discuss the existence and uniqueness of solutions of ISDEs.
+Infinite-dimensional stochastic differential equations (ISDEs) describing systems with an infinite number of particles are considered.
+Each particle undergoes a L\'evy process, and the interaction between particles is determined by the long-range interaction potential.
+The potential is of Ruelle's class or logarithmic.
+We discuss the existence and uniqueness of strong solutions of the ISDEs.